So, you want an easy way to steep coffee and an easy cleanup?

 Making cold brew coffee using a tea bag

-You can make amazing cold brew coffee using the tea filter bags.
-I am using these tea filter bags, which you can find on Amazon.
+You can create an amazing cold brew coffee using tea filter bags.
+I am using these tea filter bags.

-Using this technique of cold brew making will be great for a single serving of cold brew coffee.
-You will need to fill your tea filter bag with 20 grams of coarsely ground coffee beans for this technique.
+Using this technique for cold brew making is great for a single serving of cold brew coffee.

-The ease of use by adding a tea filter bag into cold water and water for a few hours is really all you need in life.
+The ease of use, achieved by adding a tea filter bag to cold water and letting it sit for a few hours, is really all you need in life.

 Most cold brews are made using a French press, but you will need to clean the French press after leaving it pressed down on the plunger and pouring out your cold brew coffee.